 - Ghost Ship: In Grave Testimony.
 The pirate there explains that he ran afoul with a Voodoo priest who cursed the ship to only appear by moonlight.

 - Gotta Catch Them All: The Collector's Edition of Salvation Of The Lost has medals scattered throughout the game which can be used to play mini-games with the puppy.

-- In the Hood: Wenonah and her hooded parka in Bitter Frost.
+- In the Hood: Hina with her hooded cloak in Salvation of the Lost and Wenonah with her hooded parka in Bitter Frost.